rksouthee/scratch/README.md

 where Dijkstra mentions the Game of Stanley Gill.
 I wrote an article, [The Game of Stanley Gill](https://rksouthee.github.io/2019/06/28/the-game-of-stanley-gill.html) that proved the correctness of the algorithm.

+## Memory Arena

+The `memory_arena` is an allocator that allocates in blocks, but doesn't free it's memory until the end.
+This is useful in scenarios when building up some data structure that can then be released all at once.
+The C++ Standard Library introduced `std::pmr::monotonic_buffer_resource` in C++17 that solves the same problem as `memory_arena`.